SEAL connects communities. We pair college students with elementary students and watch the sparks fly as they read, play, and learn together.

 In my freshman year, some friends and I pitched our idea for Students Expanding Austin Literacy (SEAL) at the Envision Austin Social Innovation Competition.
-We won $1000, the “Most Impactful Idea” award, and spent our summer nurturing our baby “startup.”
+We won $1000, the “Most Impactful Idea” award, and spent the summer nurturing our baby “startup.”

 As president, I built partnerships with non-profits, developed a multi-channel recruitment strategy, led meetings, maintained our blog and website, and helped launch a community-based service learning course at UT.